 1 Ocean Boulevard

 Watch your neighbor pit his F-150 against an Accord driven by an accountant from Portsmouth.
 Every Wednesday and Friday night at New England Dragway, enthusiasts (and the curious) get to see just how fast their daily driver will go – legally – down the Epping quarter-mile.
-It’s $25 if you want to race your car, or $10 if you want to sit in the stands and guess at who’s going to come out on top.
-Read all the safety information here.
+It’s $30 if you want to race your car, $15 if you want to be a passenger or $10 if you want to sit in the stands and guess at who’s going to come out on top.

 280 Exeter Rd.